 In the main function of your application source code, add some code to activate the CORBA endpoints.
 For example, given the following service element in the WSDL contract:

-You can activate all of the ports in the <CORBAServiceName> service by registering a servant, as follows:
+You can activate the ports in the corbaserviceName service by registering a servant object with the Artix Bus.
+The activation code depends on the language mapping, as follows: